Frederick Christian Palmer: Adult life

 In 1894 Frederick Christian Palmer was married in the parish of St George Hanover Square to Eleanor Florence M. Maltby, who had been born in Highbury in 1873.
 They had three children: Leslie Reginald, born 1896; Muriel Audrey, born in 1902; and Joyce Selwyn, born in 1905.
 The first two were born in Barnet, and the third in Herne Bay.
 In 1901 Frederick was practising as a photographer and the family was living at Gresham Cottage in Plantagenet Road in New Barnet.
 In 1911 they were all at Palmer's Tower Studio in Herne Bay; Frederick was again listed in the census as a photographer and Eleanor was assisting in the business.
 He may possibly have been related to Fred T. Palmer (fl.1890–1899), photographer of Ramsgate and Croydon.

 Palmer may have moved to Watford around 1936–1937 but did not die there; his daughter Muriel Audrey had married Charles William Raysbrook in 1925 in Strood and then had three children in Watford.
 He died on 14 March 1941, aged 75 years, of old age at The Grey Cottage, formerly Prospect House, at 1 Prospect Road, Hungerford.
 His death certificate gives his occupation as master photographer, retired.
-The term, master, in this context at that time implied that he had photographers working under him in a studio, and did not refer to a specific qualification.
-His son Leslie Reginald was present at the death, but it is not known whether The Grey Cottage was the residence of either father or son.

 Professional life

 Herne Bay

 Although photographic film was available, it is probable that Fred C. Palmer used large−format glass negatives and that the postcards and portraits were direct prints from these, because of their fine detail.
 From 1892 to 1903 he was working for the family firm, William Eastman Palmer & Sons, at Bloom House, Leicester Road, New Barnet.
 From 1903 to 1922 he was working as a photographer and picture-frame maker in Herne Bay, at 21 High Street from 1903 to 1905 (where Kent Kebab is, as of 2011), and at Telford Villa, 6 Tower Parade from 1907 to 1922.
 Between 1910 and 1916, Fred C. Palmer was a freelance Herne Bay Press newspaper photographer, who worked from Tower Studio in Tower Parade on the Sea Front where he took portraits.
 He had a small shop or kiosk called The Art Gallery on the sea front, separate from the studio, where he sold postcards and portrait prints.
 He produced postcards of important town events, such as the grand opening of Herne Bay Pier's Grand Pier Pavilion by the Lord Mayor of London on 3 August 1910, and the grand opening of the King Edward VII Memorial Hall by Princess Beatrice on 13 July 1913.
-His name was usually given as Fred C. Palmer in newspaper photograph credits and on the backs of his picture postcards.